 ABSTRACT

 A lot of data exists on the web!
 Accessing that data requires understanding HTTP requests, security tokens, data transfer file formats, and data cleaning.
-This tutorial session will walk you through how to access and process web-based data using the powerful statistical language R. Bring your laptop (optional) for this interactive session (download session materials here: ).
+This tutorial session will walk you through how to access and process web-based data using the powerful statistical language R. Bring your laptop for this interactive session (download session materials here: ).

 PRESS PARAGRAPH

-Gathering data no longer requires handing out questionnaires or setting up experiments.
+Gathering data no longer relies solely on handing out questionnaires or setting up experiments.
 Many interesting questions can be answered by accessing data on the web.
 The statistical computer language R allows scientists and practitioners to scrape the web and obtain a world of data without leaving one’s seat, including the distribution of the population, the sentiment of consumers and employees, and the change in stock prices.
 This session will give a hands-on and step-by-step tutorial on how to access and process web-based data for the purposes of analyses.

 WORD COUNT: 1898